odea-project/qAlgorithms/report/report.md

 ## Evaluation
-As already concluded in the original paper, the binning process results in a dataset of EICs the vast majority of which possess very good separation from their environment.
-While some errors still persist, it is also important to note that this binning step is only part of a larger analysis process.
+As already concluded in the original paper, the binning process results in a dataset of EICs, the vast majority of which possess very good separation from their environment.
+While some errors persist [@gerrit: which one?], it is also important to note that this binning step is only part of a larger analysis process.
 As such, even if the intermediate results contain false positives, the peak detection step will likely